 Build raised vegetable beds that fit The Garden Ark mobile chicken coop perfectly, and incorporate your chickens into your seasonal garden rotation.
 See the free plans here.
 Building beds to match your ark gives you all the benefits of a chicken tractor — focusing the chickens' grazing, tiling, and fertilizing activity where you want it — along with the convenience of raised beds.
 Our free raised bed plans make it easy to build beds that lock together with your coop.

-You can even fit The Garden Ark in the bed of a small pickup, making it the perfect mobile chicken coop for the truly mobile chicken keeper. . .
+You can even fit The Garden Ark in the bed of a small pickup (or El Camino!), making it the perfect mobile chicken coop for the truly mobile chicken keeper. . .

 The Garden Ark pictured below was a Grand Prize in the 2009 Portland Tour de Coops raffle, with proceeds going to Growing Gardens.

 Save your pennies!
 The Garden Ark plan calls for securing hardware cloth to the chicken coop frame with poultry fencing staples.
 On this one, I also used screws and pennies-as-washers for a buttoned look at the front.
 (This is perfectly legal, by the way.
 Just don't try to spend those pennies later!)